ephsarah/ephsarah.github.io/_posts/2019-12-02-project-report.md

 **1. Project title, description, motivation**

-## Sarah's Singing LED Christmas Tree.
+## Sarah's Singing LED Christmas Tree

 *Amidst the stress of papers and final exams, it's often hard for me to get in the Christmas spirit!*
 *I designed this singing, light-up Christmas tree to remind myself that the most wonderful time of the year is indeed right around the corner...no matter the academic challenges that lie ahead.*